heristop/gutenku/assets/gutenku-blog-article.md

 - Follow [@gutenku.poem](https://instagram.com/gutenku.poem) for template-generated aesthetics
 - Explore the [open-source code](https://github.com/heristop/gutenku) to see the fraud in action

-**For Honest Reflection:**

-- Question what you're actually experiencing with both
+But why just observe?
+After years of building this "fraud," I wanted to push the experiment further - turning passive reading into active play:

+> **GutenGuess is now live - and I'm thrilled to share it!**
+>
+> Can you outsmart the algorithm?
+[Play GutenGuess](https://gutenku.xyz/game) - a daily literary puzzle inspired by Wordle.
+One guess per day, same challenge for everyone.
+Your mission: identify which classic book inspired today's haiku.
+It's the ultimate test - can you recognize literature from algorithmic fragments?

+**And finally, for honest reflection:**

-- Consider whether the process matters if the result moves you
+- Does it matter if the process is "creative" if the result moves you?
+- When we say AI "writes" haiku, are we lying to ourselves?
+- Is Dimitri's manual selection fundamentally different from my algorithmic one?
-- Ask yourself: Am I reading poetry, or am I creating poetry in the act of reading?
+- Am I reading poetry, or creating poetry in the act of reading?

 ## The Final Fraud: This Article 🎭